The Shotokan-Karate Dictionary

 Now having been a student of karate for more than four decades I am fairly very familiar with a wide range of Japanese terminology, especially as it pertains to karate.
 This book however, has greatly broadened my horizons and I recommend it highly to Shotokan karate-ka of all ranks.
 The book is well laid out, easy to read, but best of all it contains the proper wording in Japanese, English, and kanji for all of the described basic techniques, combinations, and kata, as well as featuring an accompanying photograph depicting exactly what is being described.

-Remember: “Quality is easily promised, but often seldom delivered”.
+Remember: “Quality is easily promised, but it is often seldom delivered”.